-What Will The 'Breaking Bad' Movie Be About?
-Here's What Fans Should Know
+A 'Breaking Bad' Movie Is Officially Happening, Here's What Fans Should Know

 ICYMI, we finally have a reason to rock a yellow hazmat suit at a costume party again.
 Breaking Bad creator Vince Gilligan is reportedly working on a two-hour movie featuring a new story in the hit series's franchise, but there's more mystery than fact tied to the news.
 A lot is unclear about what the project actually entails, so what will the Breaking Bad movie be about?
 Here's what we know so far.